 Travelling to Egypt means leaving the modern world behind and travelling back in time.
 With every temple, pyramid and museum you get a glimpse into a time of Pharaohs, myths and legends.
-Egypt’s history spans back more than 5,000 years and the history is still being uncovered today.
+Egypt’s history spans back more than 5,000 years and history is still being uncovered today.

 Egypt is still one of the hottest travel destinations in the world.
-It’s home to incredible culture, delicious food, mesmerising sights and a history that still fascinates historians today.
+It’s home to incredible culture, delicious food, mesmerising sights and history that still fascinates historians today.
 Janet Erskine Stuart describes this historic country aptly by saying, “Egypt is full of dreams, mysteries, memories.”

 These are top ten attractions you have to tick off your list if you ever find yourself in Egypt…

 Our first sight is just around the corner from the capital of Cairo.
 The Great Pyramid of Giza, also known as the Pyramid of Khufu (after Pharaoh Khufu), is the oldest landmark of the Seven Wonders of the Ancient World, and it is the last one to remain largely intact.
 Found in the Giza complex, this pyramid had the record for the tallest man-made structure until the Lincoln Cathedral was built in 1300 AD.
 This means it held the record for over 3,000 years!